ragutislt/newsfocused/README.md

 * Run integration tests in AWS every day against each different site registered in the system, send email with results
 * * Things to test: correctly parsed headlines (can easily check email format), correct encoding (easily checked again), whether email even exists

+#### Planned gitops
+When happy with dev, do a release manually (later, have a pipeline to click a button which will do a release) Using githooks and aws, when a new release is detected, automatically pull it in aws and update the application for the next batch run

 ## How to run
 1. Compile
 2. Run using